-In order to fulfil the obligation to review a person's criminal convictions, a credit institution makes a request (to the relevant person or to appropriate registers) if the person is to be appointed in charge of AML/CFT compliance, since Section 10, Paragraph 4 of the AML/CFT specifies that such duties may be fulfilled by a person not convicted of intentionally committing crimes.
-Furthermore, in accordance with Section 25, Paragraph 1 of the Credit Institution Law, a credit institution is obliged to review the conviction data of its board members, as well as of the head of the internal audit service, risk officer, compliance officer, company auditor, head of a foreign branch in Latvia or abroad, and proctor - to verify whether the relevant person has been convicted (or a criminal case has been terminated) in connection with intentionally committing a crime, including bankruptcy fraud.
+In order to fulfil the obligation to review a person's criminal convictions, a credit institution makes a request (to the relevant person or to appropriate registers) if the person is to be appointed in charge of compliance with the AML/CFT Law, since Article 10(4) AML/CFT Law specifies that such duties may be fulfilled by a person not convicted of intentionally committing crimes.
+Furthermore, in accordance with Article 25(1) Credit Institutions Law, a credit institution is obliged to review the conviction data of its board members, as well as of the head of the internal audit service, risk officer, compliance officer, company auditor, head of a foreign branch in Latvia or abroad, and proctor - to verify whether the relevant person has been convicted (or a criminal case has been terminated) in connection with intentionally committing a crime, including bankruptcy fraud.
 A prohibition on convictions may also be specified in other regulatory enactments and may apply to other categories of employees, such as audit committee members.